A woman walked into a church in Redmond and asked, “Where can I sleep tonight?”

 In December 2012, The Sophia Way became an independent 501(c)(3) organization.

 2008 The Sophia Way opens its doors to women.
-The shelter is housed at Bellevue First Congregational Church and offers a safe place to sleep.
+The overnight shelter is housed at Bellevue First Congregational Church and offers a safe place to sleep and a hot meal.

 2012 Sophia’s Place begins operations in the newly renovated basement of St. Luke’s Lutheran Church in Bellevue, providing 21 women with a personal cubicle and stability for six months.
 The Sophia Way is an independent 501(c)(3) organization.